net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

 ##  DISCLAIMER

 We are not cheap work force.
-We are not doing it for them.
+We are not doing it for "them".

-We are doing it for ourselves in a way that they would also be benefited, we are working to achieve a win-win situation.
+We are doing it for ourselves in a way that "they" would also be benefited, we are working to achieve a win-win situation.

 Yes, they royally screwed the pooch and there's a chance we would be helping to save their sorry arses.
 But we are doing it to save our own - saving theirs is a compromise to enhance our chances. ;)